LinuxLover9/JMRIsignalSrv/README.md

 For now the configuration is done within the sketch code.
 Since it's not expected to change much, I did not invest time in a web interface.
 And updates can be done Over The Air, so no need to disassemble the setup for updates.

-After learning that jmri only can turn lights ON or OFF, I've added the following commands:
+After learning that JMRI only can turn lights ON or OFF, I've added the following commands:
 ```
 -t JMRI/signal/light/set/< light-n >< -aspect > -m ON | OFF